Jelmerro/Vieb/README.md

 The selectors are divided in the following colors:

 - Blue for regular links, these will be opened normally or in a new tab with `F`
-- Green for text-like input fields, choosing any of these will go to insert mode with the field focussed
+- Green for text-like input fields, choosing any of these will go to insert mode with the field focused
 - Red for clickable buttons and boxes, these will be clicked automatically without entering insert mode
 - Orange for inline onclick handlers, these will be clicked to trigger the onclick